Where to Print Documents When You Don’t Have a Printer

 Like UPS and FedEx printing opportunities, most major office supply stores provide printing services that may suit you just fine.
 Though stores like “Office Depot,” “OfficeMax” (which is owned by Office Depot), and “Staples” exist to sell paper, printers, and other similar printing materials, they offer all sorts of printing options for you to use at your disposal.

 Printing at Office Depot/OfficeMax

-Office Depot offers same-day printing pickup for most essential documents, as long as you place an order before 2 PM local time on business days.
+Office Depot offers same-day printing pickup for most essential document, as long as you place an order before 2 PM local time on business days.
 Since they also provide mobile uploading through their iOS and Android apps, you don’t have to be on your computer to upload a document.

 Prices through Office Depot and OfficeMax are pretty cheap.
 A double-sided page in black and white gave us an estimated cost of just 9 cents, beating even the library in our area.
 Even full-color pages were just 42 cents each when double-sided.
 It’s pretty easy to find an OfficeMax or Office Depot location near you, but you can also choose to have the product shipped to you for an additional cost.

 While we’re focusing on document printing for the sake of this article, you can print out numerous types of projects using Office Depot’s printing software that you’ll find online.

 Printing At Staples

 Like Office Depot/OfficeMax, Staples has online document uploading for easy pickup or shipment, offered at around 10 cents a page for black and white prints and about 50 cents per page for color prints.
 Call for pricing.
 Staples printing services are on pace with similar costs from libraries and direct competition like Office Depot.

 The Staples desktop web app for uploading documents is pretty easy to use, and you can pick up your printouts within a couple of hours of submission.